Why NFT marketplace is a profitable model

 An NFT trading platform could only work and function efficiently with a proper NFT business model.
 Current NFT marketplace revenue comes from a wide range of streams:

-Listing Fees
+Listing fees

 NFT Marketplaces is like cybermarket, and content creators are sellers.
-If they want to display their work, they need to pay some fees for NFT Marketplaces’ owners; this is what we call listing fees”.
+If they want to display their work, they need to pay some fees for NFT Marketplaces’ owners; this is what we call “listing fees”.
 And then crypto collectibles developed by creators would be well-categorized based on types, price, demand from investors, and other factors.

 Transaction processing charges

-This is one must-have cost you must pay when joining a peer-to-peer transaction.
+This is one must-have cost users must pay when joining a peer-to-peer transaction.
 This is also regarded as NFT trading platforms’ primary method to generate revenue.
 Most marketplaces will only charge the buyer around 2% – 5% per transaction.
 The transaction charges are to pay for gas fees to maintain the function of the blockchain network.

 Setup fees

-This is not a fixed cost as NFT marketplaces charge this fee differently, even some do not charge you any, LIQNFT, for example.
+This is not a fixed cost as NFT marketplaces charge this fee differently, even some do not charge any, LIQNFT, for example.
 As every NFT platform is backed up with a blockchain protocol, creators need to pay a specific fee to be able to update their collection on the platforms and list it for sale.

 Private sale